progenetix/PGX/README.md

 ### Example use

 * download `PGX` to whichever location (`___my_path___`)
-* run as in example below, replacing the segnment and label files with your own
+* run as in example below, replacing the segment and label files with your own

 ```
 cd ___my_path___/PGX/bin/